 When is the Best Time to See the Big 5?

-The African dry winter months from July to October are the best time to see the big five.
+The African dry winter months from July to October are the best time to see the big five in Africa.
 The absence of rain dries up the vegetation, which makes it easier to spot leopards resting on trees and rhinos and buffaloes which are usually hidden behind the lush vegetation.
 The absence of rain also forces the animals to gather around waterholes, lakes and rivers, which highly increases the chances of spotting herds of elephants and buffaloes as well as rhinos, lions and leopards as they come down to drink.

 Let’s Go On An Adventure!